fieldtrip/website/faq/how_can_i_combine_fieldtrip_with_peer_distributed_computing.md

     % load the raw data from disk, average it and save the result peercellfun(@ft_timelockanalysis, cfg);

-Please note that file permissions can be problematic if you use peers that are running under another user (e.g. public).
-If you use a publicly writeable directory, e.g. in Linux:
+Please note that file permissions can be problematic if you use peers that are running under another user (e.g., public).
+If you use a publicly writeable directory, e.g., in Linux:

     mkdir ~/public
     chmod 777 ~/public